Key Points:

 From the photos I had seen, the renovated rooms received a new vibrant accent wall, new furnishings, decor, and carpet.
 All of the changes moved the hotel further from its previously embraced Egyptian theme.

 The Corner Suite I selected was the “big” version.
-The big Pyramid Corner Suite offers an impressive 850 square feet vs the 590 offered by the normal “non-big”, standard corner suite in Luxor’s Pyramid.
+The big Pyramid Corner Suite offers an impressive 850 square feet, compared to the 590 square feet of the standard “non-big” corner suite in Luxor’s Pyramid.

 Luxor Check-In Experience